TRAINING

 CROSS-EXAMINATION COURSE: SPECIFIC FEATURES

-Participants each get three practice sessions: one as counsel for claimant, one as counsel for respondent, and one as an observer.
+Participants each get 3 practice sessions: one as counsel for claimant, one as counsel for respondent, and one as an observer.
 As noted above, the neutral role recognises that it is key for effective advocates to understand the perspective of the decision-maker.
 Each practice session takes place before a tribunal chaired by a faculty member.

 In their counsel roles, each participant cross-examines the opposing side's expert with a time budget of up to 50mn, with additional time reserved for redirect and tribunal questions.
 Respondent cross examines claimant's expert first, followed by claimant's examination of respondent's expert.
 Following a short break, counsel make 5mn closing submissions each.
 Sessions conclude with a debrief and feedback.
 As will be apparent, team work is important on this course too, particularly between the quantum expert and the participant presenting the quantum expert.